-2018 - 2019 MCPS High School Course Bulletin
+2023 - 2024 MCPS High School Course Bulletin

 The goal of the world languages program is to prepare students to be linguistically and culturally competent in languages other than English.
 The ability to communicate in a culturally appropriate manner with speakers of other languages is the key to success in the increasingly diverse global community of the 21st century.
 As students develop proficiency in world languages and an understanding of the underlying values and beliefs of other cultures, they gain the skills that are essential to meaningful communication.
 World languages courses must betaken in sequential order.
 The prerequisite for all courses, except 1 A, is either successful completion of the preceding course or a local placement test.

 • Pass the Maryland High School Assessment in English 10; AND

-Demonstrate Intermediate High proficiency in listening, speaking, reading, and writing in a language other than English, as measured by assessments that are aligned to ACTFL(The American Council on the Teaching of Foreign Languages) proficiency guidelines.For more information about the approved assessments, please visit the website:
+• Demonstrate Intermediate high proficiency in listening, speaking, reading, and writing in a language other than English, as measured by assessments that are aligned to ACTFL(The American Council on the Teaching of Foreign Languages) proficiency guidelines.For more information about the approved assessments, please visit the website:

 World Languages Level 1

 Students begin to learn to communicate orally and in writing in a culturally appropriate manner about topics related to daily life.
 They interpret basic information when listening and reading.
 Vocabulary and basic grammatical structures are taught within the context of these familiar topics.
 Culture is embedded throughout the course.

 |WLG2011A / WLG2011B||Arabic 1A|

 |WLG2021A / WLG2021B||Chinese 1A|

 Students expand their ability to communicate orally and in writing in a culturally appropriate manner about topics related to daily life.
 They interpret information when listening and reading.
 Vocabulary and grammatical structures are taught within the context of these topics.
 Culture is embedded throughout the course.